Resources - Table of Contents:

-Historically, an active Sun has been correlated with warm periods, such as the Medieval Climate with harsh, cold climate during the the Little Ice Age.
+Historically, an active Sun has been correlated with warming, particularly the emergence with harsh, cold climate during the the Little Ice Age.
 If another solar minimum occurs, I hope that anthropogenic GHGs will prevent LIA-like conditions from occurring this time.
 The good folks at CO2 Science have more information on the MWP & LIA, here: